lobotomizedDev/bain-fork/README.md

     cargo install ruin
     ```

-2. Run the script from your startup file (e.g., `.xinitrc`).
-Add `&` at the end of the command to run it in the background:
+2. Run the script from your startup file

     ```bash
-    ruin &
+    ruin
     ```

-3. If on wayland start swww daemon from your startup file:

-    ```bash
-    swww init
-    ```

-4. Restart your session (log out and log back in):
+3. Restart your session (log out and log back in):

 ### Adding Custom Battery Indicator